andrewhao/shmile.bak/README.md

 * This was developed for OS X. I cannot help you if you're attempting to run on Windows or Linux distributions.
 * Note that the `PTPCamera` daemon boots up whenever you plug in your camera.
 Running a `killall PTPCamera` will do the trick.
 Shmile automatically runs this command for you when you boot up.

+### Contributing to shmile

+Submit a PR to this repository.
+Make sure you explain what your PR is doing and appropriate test coverage is in place.

+#### Developing shmile without requiring a camera module

+When developing against the UI, it helps to decouple the camera subsystem from the UI.
+To this end, you can supply a `STUB_CAMERA=true` environment variable.
+A fixture image will take the place of the camera's gphoto2 dependency.

 ### Credits